raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 What we have described is a heuristic for designing good software systems: **Provide the flexibility to use many-to-many relationships between entities, while simultaneously providing ways for programmers to intentionally limit the ways that entities can be connected**.

 But notice that we're not saying that one mechanism does both jobs.
-No, we're saying that one mtool helps us increase expressivity, while another helps us limit the perceived complexity of our programs, and the two work in tension with each other.
+No, we're saying that one tool helps us increase expressivity, while another helps us limit the perceived complexity of our programs, and the two work in tension with each other.

-Now that we've established our heuristic, let's look at some higher-order functions,a nd see what they can tell us about expressiveness and perceived complexity.
+Now that we've established our heuristic, let's look at some higher-order functions, and see what they can tell us about expressiveness and perceived complexity.

 ---